-72. Whoever conveys, carries or places in or upon any cart or vehicle, or upon any vessel or boat, any animal in such a manner or position as to subject that animal to avoidable or unnecessary pain or suffering, is guilty of an offence.
+72. A person who conveys, carries or places in or upon any cart or vehicle, or upon any vessel or boat, any animal in such a manner or position as to subject that animal to avoidable or unnecessary pain or suffering, commits an offence.